IELTS Cue Card Sample 68 - Interesting story you heard when you were a child

 - what was the story

-- why you liked it
+- why you think it was an interesting story

-and explain why you remember this story.
+and explain why you still remember this story.

-Childhood stories were fascinating and in my childhood I had been very fond of those short of stories.
+Childhood stories were fascinating and in my childhood, I had been very fond of those short of stories.
 My grandmother used to tell me stories before going to sleep.
 One such childhood story that I can remember is about a prince who fought and defeated a mighty giant to rescue his princess.

 He was a good prince who helped his countrymen and was a very good fighter.
 He was happily married to the prince he falls in love with.
 They were benevolent kings and queens for the country and people of the country loved them very much.
 One day a giant ghost came from other territory and tried to abduct a small kid.
 The prince was out of the country at that moment for business purpose and the queen tried to force the giant to leave.
 That irritated the giant and it finally abducted the queen.
 The prince returned to the country a few days back and learned the stories.
 He became very gloomy and decided to search for his queen.
 Everybody tried to convince him but he finally remained steady in his decision.
 He started a long and struggle-some journey to find the giant and rescue the queen.
 The journey was much surprising and full of different puzzles and obstacles.
 He finally reached to the abyss and found the queen.
 He had to fight with the giant and finally kill it to get his princess back.

 As a child, this was one of my very favourite stories.
 My grandma told me the story multiple times and I used to insist her to tell me this very story.
-As a child, the story opened new horizon to me.
+As a child, the story opened a new horizon to me.
 I believed that every word of this story was true and that's why it made a special place in my mind.
 Most probably I have thought a lot about the things happened in this story and as a result, I have still remembered the story.

 My mother used to tell me bedtime stories during my childhood and I have heard some of those stories so many times they have been permanently depicted in my memory.

 One such story was the story of a boy who was 10 years old and got lost one day.
-The boy tried to get back home but since a bad magician used his black magic on the boy, he could not get back to home.
-The boy would be totally lost once the magic engulf him totally and the magician would then use the boy to do bad things.
+The boy tried to get back home but since a bad magician used his black magic on the boy, he could not get back home.
+The boy would be totally lost once the magic engulfs him totally and the magician would then use the boy to do bad things.
 But in the boy's memory was his mother and father and that's why he was not totally lost.
-The boy continued his search for the way back to his home and on this journey he met an old man, a wounded tiger, a candy man, a king and a nomad with gold coins.
+The boy continued his search for the way back to his home and on this journey, he met an old man, a wounded tiger, a candy man, a king and a nomad with gold coins.
 Each time the boy met someone many exciting things happened.
 In fact, those were the tests for him.
 If he passes those tests would be able to get back home and if he fails the tests, he would never be able to get back home.
 His confront with the king was most exciting as he had to go to different places and collect different things from challenging places to prove that he was innocent.
 Each time the boy faced a new challenge and amazing circumstances, the story gets more exciting.

 After the boy won the last challenge he was given, the impact of the magic was no longer applicable and he found that he was standing nearby his home.
 As a child, I really enjoyed the story.
 I was almost the same age the boy in the story was and every time he faced a new challenge, the story took a turn and revealed another challenge.
 The story was intelligently made and I loved to hear it.